-Operating costs and other reflect administrative costs directly attributed to the Acquisition Entities and in the prior year were a component of the consolidated general and administrative costs and as such are not reflected in the prior period comparative above.
-Q1 2024 operating costs and other of \$0.9 million are primarily related to the amortization of directly held insurance premiums and accounting and legal costs related to the entity's operations or Partner investments.
+Operating costs and other reflect administrative costs directly attributed to the to the Acquisition Entities and in the prior year were a component of the consolidated general and administrative costs and as such are not reflected in the prior period comparative above.
+In the three and six months ended June 30, 2024, operating costs and other of \$0.9 million and \$1.8 million respectively, are primarily related to the amortization of directly held insurance premiums and accounting and legal costs related to the entity's operations or Partner investments.